MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 - **Content Explorer Content viewer** lets you see the file's contents.

 > [!TIP]
 > You can also use content explorer to identify locations that have unlabeled documents that contain sensitive information.
-Using this information, consider adding these locations to your auto-labeling policy, and include the identified sensitive information types as conditions.
+Using this information, consider adding these locations to your auto-labeling policy, and include the identified sensitive information types as rules.